-While most of the murals are located at Labuh Armenian and Gat Lebuh Armenia, a few popular ones may still demand you to go a little offbeat.
-But if you’re short on time, and walking long distance is not your favorite thing, stick only to Labuh Armenian and Gat Lebuh Armenia, and you will uncover most of the prominent street art that the town has to offer.
+While most of the murals are located at Labuh Armenian and Gat Lebuh Armenia, a few popular ones may still demand you to go a little offbeat, if you’re short on time, and walking a long distance is not your favorite thing, stick only to Labuh Armenian and Gat Lebuh Armenia.

 In the left & center: two very renowned street art murals by Ernest Zacharevic.
 On right: The popular street of Labuh Armenian

-The Steel-Rod Sculptures in Georgetown do not only tell stories of the place but introduce the traditions, beliefs, practices, and industries in key areas of the city.
+Other than the street art in Penang, there are Steel-Rod Sculptures to explore in Georgetown. do not only tell stories of the place but introduce the traditions, beliefs, practices, and industries in key areas of the city.
 And to fully understand and appreciate each piece, it is important to read the accompanying descriptors — as they briefly explain the history of the place and the people who worked and lived there.
 Just explore the main tourist routes and you will find some of the best pieces.

 Hidden at the end of a and gracing a simple house, for example, lies a clever piece that introduces Ahmad Rashid Talu, the first to write an original Malay novel, based on the local setting and characters.
 Here, the famous author is depicted as the baby writing from his cradle.
-A few steps from there, at Lebuh Acheh, lies another economically-simple steel-rod-sculpture depicting an escape from the window of a warehouse building that was once a prison on Lebuh Acheh.
-An interesting and an all-time popular piece, however, remains the “Cheating Husband” on Love Lane, which is a comical rendition of a wealthy man hanging out of his mistress’ window.
+A few steps from there, at Lebuh Acheh, lies another economically simple steel rod sculpture depicting an escape from the window of a warehouse building that was once a prison on Lebuh Acheh.
+An interesting and all-time popular piece, however, remains the “Cheating Husband” on Love Lane, which is a comical rendition of a wealthy man hanging out of his mistress’ window.

 The popular “Cheating Husband” steel rod sculpture at Love Lane

-To get as many different maps, and a bit of personalized information, it is advised to visit the tourist center in Georgetown, located at Lebuh Pentai.
+To get as many different maps on Penang street art, and a bit of personalized information, it is advised to visit the tourist centre in Georgetown, located at Lebuh Pantai.